rmaniv/Atic/README.md

 2. The Flights which have been deleted by the administrator are stored in a binary file, _Trashcan.DAT_.
 3. The passenger details are stored in the file _Res.DAT_.
 4. The passenger details of cancelled reservations are stored in Cancel.DAT.

+##Setup

+The program was written in and run on Turbo C++.
+Changes are required to make it run on GCC compilers.